rancher/rio/README.md

 By default Rio will create a DNS record pointing to your cluster.
 Rio also uses Let's Encrypt to create a certificate for the cluster domain so that all services support HTTPS by default.
-For example, When you deploy your workload, you can access your workload in HTTPS.
-The domain always follow the format of ${app}-${namespace}.${cluster-domain}.
+For example, when you deploy your workload, you can access your workload in HTTPS.
+The domain always follows the format of ${app}-${namespace}.${cluster-domain}.
 You can see your cluster domain by running `rio info`.